What Is a New York Promissory Note?

-A New York promissory note is a compact agreement specifying loan repayment terms, including the amount, schedule, and interest rate, signed by both lender and borrower.
+A New York promissory note is a compact agreement signed by both lender and borrower specifying loan repayment terms, including the amount, schedule, and interest rate.

 It encompasses clear terms and consequences for late or incomplete payments, ensuring an understanding of obligations and penalties, such as late fees, legal action, or collateral seizure.
 Charging interest over 16% may lead to civil usury charges, and exceeding 25% risks criminal charges, safeguarding against excessive lender rates.

-Laws: Promissory notes fall under the Consolidated Laws of New York Chapter 2 – Banking & Title 5 – Interest and Usury; Brokerage On Loans.
+Laws: Promissory notes are regulated by the Consolidated Laws of New York, Chapter 2—Banking, and Title 5—Interest and Usury; Brokerage On Loans.

 Statute of Limitations: Six years (Civil Practice §213).